zapateros/Synacor-Challenge/README.md

 info      <- file.info(file_name)
 lbe       <- readBin(file_name, integer(), size = 2, n = info$size, endian = "little", signed = FALSE)
 ```
 The numbers 0 to 32767 are read as a literal value.
 The numbers 32768 to 32775 are read as registers 1 to 8.
-For the observant readers: the instruction manual states registers 0 to 7. **R-objects start at index 1, where many other languages start at index 0.** lbe[1] in R is the first value of vector *lbe*, while in python lbe[1] is the second value of the vector.
+For the observant readers: the instruction manual states registers 0 to 7.
+I'm starting at 1 because R-objects start at index 1, where many other languages start at index 0. lbe[1] in R is the first value of vector *lbe*, while in python lbe[1] is the second value of the vector.
 This makes it a bit more difficult to follow the steps sometimes, as you always have to keep this in mind when applying instructions.
 There are eight registers and each of them is a storage for one integer.
 There is another storage, but this one is unbound: the stack.
 These two storages, combined with the vector of values (*lbe*) and the Opcodes are all the ingredients for completing this challenge.

 > Basically you are looping through the vector of values (*lbe*), which point to what Opcode to run, which on its turn change values of the registers, add or remove values from the stack, change certain values of *lbe*, output text or make you jump to certain indexes of *lbe*.